Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The MCAT is a difficult and high-stakes exam with little room for error.
 For many aspiring med school students, your MCAT score will make or break your application, which in turn makes the selection of the right prep course a pivotal decision at the start of your journey to becoming a doctor.
 Cheap out on a course, and you may be looking at delaying your admissions a year.
 Overspend, and you may waste thousands on a course with bells and whistles you didn’t need.
 To help you make the most informed decision possible, we have reviewed just about every MCAT prep course available and compiled the best ones here, each with a detailed analysis and explanation.

-To quickly navigate through this comprehensive guide of the best MCAT prep courses, simply click on the company name above
+To quickly navigate through this comprehensive guide of the best MCAT prep courses, simply use the helpful jump-to links above.

 Best MCAT Prep Course Video Guide

 In the video above, John from the Test Prep Insight team provides an overview of the top 5 best MCAT prep courses on the market.
 If you would like additional detail regarding any of the courses discussed, be sure to keep reading below or check out our full reviews of each.

 Why Blueprint MCAT (Next Step) Makes the Best List

 It was clear from the moment we opened the Blueprint MCAT online content that they would not only be on our best MCAT prep courses list, but also right near the top of it.
 Blueprint offers only one course format – an online-only, self-study course where you are in the driver’s seat.
 At the heart of this course is their suite of interactive and highly effective video-based lessons.
 Surrounding these video lessons (which we provide further detail on below), Blueprint provides a comprehensive curriculum through a series of 160+ learning modules, which are intelligently designed to reinforce material.